pcwii/c25k-skill/README.md

 ## Installation Notes
 - msm install https://github.com/pcwii/c25k-skill.git
 - set websettings to your active week / day
+    - Mycroft does not properly push websettings changes in skills to the web ui.
     - this will not update upon completion although mycroft will remember last workout until a power loss or reboot

 ## Requirements